-Our primary liquidity needs are to fund debt service obligations, capital expenditures and working capital requirements, in addition to advancing our strategic initiatives.
-At December 31, 2022 we had over \$1.4 billion of liquidity consisting of approximately \$512 million of cash and cash equivalents, approximately \$866 million of available borrowings under our Revolving Credit Facility and approximately \$58 million of available borrowings under foreign credit facilities.
+Our primary liquidity needs are to fund debt service obligations, capital expenditures, R&D spending, including further development of our electrification product portfolio, and working capital requirements, in addition to advancing our strategic initiatives.
+At December 31, 2023 we had approximately \$1.5 billion of liquidity consisting of approximately \$520 million of cash and cash equivalents, approximately \$892 million of available borrowings under our Revolving Credit Facility and approximately \$85 million of available borrowings under foreign credit facilities.
 We have no significant debt maturities before 2026.
 We believe that operating cash flow, available cash and cash equivalent balances and available committed borrowing capacity under our Senior Secured Credit Facilities and foreign credit facilities will be sufficient to meet these needs.

-OPERATING ACTIVITIES Net cash provided by operating activities was \$448.9 million in 2022 as compared to \$538.4 million in 2021.
+OPERATING ACTIVITIES Net cash provided by operating activities was \$396.1 million in 2023 as compared to \$448.9 million in 2022.
 The following factors impacted cash provided by operating activities:

-Impact of Supply Chain Constraints We experienced an adverse impact on cash flows from operating activities as a result of the significant supply chain constraints that continued to impact the automotive industry during the year ended December 31, 2022, including increased metal and commodity costs, higher utility costs, increased transportation costs, higher labor costs and labor shortages.
-We expect these supply chain constraints to continue in 2023.
+Impact of Supply Chain Constraints In both 2023 and 2022, we experienced an adverse impact on cash flows from operating activities as a result of the significant supply chain constraints that continued to impact the automotive industry, including volatility in metal, commodity and utility costs, shortages of certain raw materials and components, increased transportation costs, higher labor costs and labor shortages.
+We expect these supply chain constraints and the associated volatility in our operations to continue into 2024.

-Accounts receivable For the year ended December 31, 2022, we experienced a decrease in cash flow from operating activities of \$62 million related to the change in our accounts receivable balance from December 31, 2021 to December 31, 2022, as compared to the change in our accounts receivable balance from December 31, 2020 to December 31, 2021.
+Accounts receivable For the year ended December 31, 2023, we experienced an increase in cash flow from operating activities of approximately \$46 million related to the change in our accounts receivable balance from December 31, 2022 to December 31, 2023, as compared to the change in our accounts receivable balance from December 31, 2021 to December 31, 2022.
 This change was primarily attributable to the timing of sales to customers in the applicable periods.
+The change was also the result of timing of collections on customer receivables as we participate in an early payment program offered by our largest customer, which allows us to sell certain of our North American receivables from this customer to a third party at our discretion.
+We utilize this program from time to time.